Skip to Content

 Stairs going down – These have been replaced as the originals were degraded by seepage over time.

-The tour concluded by releasing us outdoors to the top of the Hoover Dam through an elevator lobby that was decorated with green marble from Vermont.
+The tour concluded by releasing us outdoors to the top of the Hoover Dam via an elevator lobby decorated with green marble from Vermont.

 After the tour, I walked around and explored the exterior of the Hoover Dam.
 Here are a bunch of photos of the trouble I got into.